datwill310/Objective-GUI-Library/Readme.md

 # Version 2.1 is Officially Released!
 (Wednesday 15th March, 2017)
 2.1 adds more useful features: the most prominent being High-DPI Awareness.
 Monitor functions, window centralisation, client area dimension retrieval, and a few more low-level functions which aid those who work with the OGL in conjunction with the WinAPI set.
 A full list of additions can be found at the version log.
 Doc etc. coming out within the next few minutes of original update.

 I have also provided a Compatibility segment of each topic which lists what is and what is not on each version since 2.0.
-Actual topic smay come in the future.
+Actual topics may come in the future.

 I hope you enjoy this update!